 - Define the role of biologic width in restorative practice.

 - Identify steps in managing tissue for impression making.

 - Identify steps in executing an excellent impression for lab-fabricated restorations.

 - Identify the role of the periodontist in developing complex restorative cases.

 - Identify the role of the orthodontist in developing complex restorative cases.

 - Differentiate between data gathering in an exam and creating a learning experience for patients.

 - Be able to work up a complex case and create a sequence of treatment.

 Course Length 5 Days

 The Pankey Institute is an ADA CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
-The Pankey Institute designates this activity for 47 continuing education credits.
+The Pankey Institute designates this activity for 45.5 (starting in June) continuing education credits.